OpenScore/StringQuartets/README.md

 ## Unicode characters in file paths

-With the exception of a few unsafe or illegal characters, names of songs, sets and composers have been left in their original forms.
+With the exception of a few unsafe or illegal characters, names of works, sets and composers have been left in their original forms.

 Modern filesystems should have no problems with Unicode characters in